VOS Prudence

-VOS Prudence was built as an offshore supply vessel for the shipping company Vroon Offshore Services.
+VOS Prudence is a ship originally built as an offshore supply vessel for the shipping company Vroon Offshore Services.

 Description

 The ship was built as the first of two identical ships for the shipping company at the Fujian South East Shipyard in China.
 It was delivered in May 2013.
-The ship sails under the Italian flag is operated by Vroon Offshore Services in Genoa.
+The ship sails under the Italian flag and is operated by Vroon Offshore Services in Genoa.

 The ship is powered by two Niigata diesel engines (type: 8L 28 HX), each with an output of 2,206 kW, which act via two azimuth thruster propeller pods.
 The ship is also equipped with two bow thrusters, each with an output of 650 kW.
 The ship has a dynamic positioning system.

 Three generator sets are available for power generation, each driven by a Caterpillar diesel engine (type: C18) with an output of 450 kW.
 The emergency generator is driven by a Caterpillar diesel engine (type: C4.4) with an output of 80 kW.

 The deck superstructures are located in the front area of the ship.
 The ship is set up for 50 people: 14 crew members and 36 other people.
 There are six single cabins and 22 double cabins available on board.

 Behind the superstructure is an open, 700m² deck.
-The deck can be loaded with 5.5t / m².
+The deck can be loaded with 5.5t / m2.
 A total of 1,200t can be transported on deck.
 A deck crane that can lift 10t is available directly behind the deckhouse for moving loads.